-District attorneys, also known as DAs, prosecute individuals for crimes within their jurisdiction.
-As a representative of the government in criminal cases, DAs are responsible for presenting cases against defendants, recommending sentencing and initiating further investigations.
-DAs possess absolute prosecutorial discretion in their decision-making process, and very little can be done to object to their decisions, making their role in the courtroom significant.
-Once a DA is elected in a local election, they set the tone for how the entire office should handle cases.
+Prosecutors, also known as district attorneys in some states, prosecute individuals for crimes within their jurisdiction.
+As a representative of the government in criminal cases, prosecutors are responsible for presenting cases against defendants, recommending sentencing and initiating further investigations.
+Prosecutors possess absolute prosecutorial discretion in their decision-making process, and very little can be done to object to their decisions, making their role in the courtroom significant.
+Once a prosecutor is elected in a local election, they set the tone for how the entire office should handle cases.
 Their direction impacts the justice system for years to come, so their leadership can help facilitate a fair and equal justice system for the community they serve.
+It is important to note that prosecutors in Maryland are referred to as "State's Attorneys," and at the federal level, they're referred to as "U.S. Attorneys."